Bobby Hauck: Controversy and Return to Montana

 In 2017, a coalition of students, community leaders, and advocates in Missoula, Montana campaigned against the rehiring of Hauck.
 Spearheaded by then graduate student, Lisa Davey, citing concerns over past player misconduct and the University of Montana's response to multiple allegations of sexual assault incidents involving the players during Hauck's previous tenure.
 The non-fiction book Missoula: Rape and the Justice System in a College Town by Jon Krakauer was centered around these incidents.

 In spite of this community backlash, Hauck was rehired, and returned to Montana during the 2018 season.
 After starting his first season 6-5, the Grizzlies improved to 10-4 the season after.
 During Spring 2021 (shortened season due to COVID), the Griz went 2-0.
 They did not play in 2020.

 On September 4, 2021, Hauck and the Grizzlies defeated the #20-ranked Washington Huskies, marking the fifth time ever an FCS team has beat a ranked FBS team, and the first time since 2014 that Hauck had defeated an FBS team.

+On February 4, 2026, Hauck announced his retirement.

+Illinois

+On February 9, 2026, 5 days after announcing his retirement, Hauck was hired as the defensive coordinator for the Illinois Fighting Illini.
+On September 27, 2026, Hauck mutually agreed to depart from the team after a 42-19 loss to Ohio State University.